neunhoef/debianGraph/README.md

 Working with the dependency graph
 =================================
-*The script leans on the above steps having created `ddependencyGrahp` and imported the graph into it.*
+*The script leans on the above steps having created `dependencyGraph` and imported the graph into it.*

 We use `asciitree` in python to visualize the results of our query; Install it using